-- It makes it easier for employees to have everything they need to do great work, and
+- It makes it easier for employees to have everything they need to do great work.

-- It also helps you build a workplace where people feel valued
+- It helps you build a workplace where people feel valued.

 While offering health insurance leads to a lot of good things, it’s also an expense you’ll have to take on.
 The good news is that there are some big health insurance tax deductions that keep those premiums from adding too much to your bottom line.
 In fact, the tax break for employers who provide health insurance is the largest in the entire tax code.

 Sprinkled throughout the entire tax code are even more hidden gems.
 Follow along as we highlight the main tax deductions you can get if you give your team health insurance.

 1. Your premiums are tax-exempt